-Business Gateway East Dunbartonshire and the Council are offering support to business owners affected by the ongoing pandemic.
+Business Gateway East Dunbartonshire and the Council are continuing to offer support to businesses and enterprises affected by the ongoing pandemic.

 You can access additional advice and updates by visiting the local business support information hub - www.businessworks.scot